Kilcekru/dcc/README.md

 ## How does the Campaign work
 The campaign is defined by two definition, Scenario and faction.
-The two definitions are not editable at this time.
-But this will be possible in the future.
 Once the campaign is started each site/faction tries to archive the defined win condition automatically.
 The player can always choose the occupy one (or more) of the planned or active flight group/mission and play the mission out in DCS.
 After flying the mission in DCS the results are processed back into the campaign.